 Integrative counselling draws on techniques from different types of therapy to tailor an approach specifically for you

-An integrative counsellor believes there isn’t just one therapeutic approach that can help a client in all situations.
+An integrative psychotherapist believes there isn’t just one therapeutic approach that can help a client in all situations.
 Instead, they take into account you as an individual and your circumstances, and use elements of different approaches to help you explore and cope with your problems (BACP, 2024)

 From my experience, every client is unique, so one form of therapy may work for some but not for others.